You are given a 0-indexed array of positive integers

 binary).
 You are allowed to do this operation any number of

 times (including zero).
-Return true
+Return true if you can sort the

-array, else return false
+array, else return false.

 Examples: